Trails of Japan | 13 days | Go Beyond Group Tour | from £5,090pp

 Experience the wacky Robot Restaurant in this buzzing ward of Tokyo

-Watch a exhilarating Sumo Wrestling Tournament (on selected dates)
+Watch an exhilarating Sumo Wrestling Tournament (on selected dates)

-Hike around the base of Japan's stunning highest mountain
+Hike around the base of Japan's iconic volcano

 Meet the adorable Snow Monkeys in their natural habitat

 Download Detailed Itinerary

 Fly overnight to the dazzling metropolis of Tokyo, Japan's capital city.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.